-McCain Didn’t Vote for the Health Bill He Attacked.
-His ‘Yes’ Was Still Bizarre
+McCain Didn’t Really Vote for a Bill He Attacked.
+His ‘Yes’ Was Still Bizarre.

 … McCain’s vote on Tuesday helped enable the broken process on health care that he came to the floor to decry.
 It allows McConnell to continue to circumvent the committee work and bipartisan negotiations McCain said represent the best of the Senate.
 A no vote would have forced leaders back to the drawing board, possibly into a bipartisan negotiation, but now, they will barrel ahead, possibly for weeks or months, on the Republican-only effort.

-Hopefully someday, some renegade Republican will be bold enough make McCain’s dream of a properly functioning Senate a reality.
+Hopefully, someday, some renegade Republican will be bold enough make McCain’s dream of a properly functioning Senate a reality.

 Comments